-Tony Snell Rodriguez, Vice Chair
+Tony Snell Rodriguez, Acting Chair

 Tony Snell, an accomplished human rights advocate and community organizer, is the vice chair of the City of Milwaukee Equal Rights Commission (ERC).
 Tony also serves as a member of the City’s Tobacco-Free Alliance and the Milwaukee LGBT Community Center board of directors and has served as its interim executive director.
 He is the senior director for volunteer management with the Milwaukee 2020 Host Committee, the nonprofit civic organization responsible for organizing, hosting, and funding the 2020 Democratic National Convention.

 As a member of the ERC, Tony initiated a successful effort with staff to advance the City’s Human Rights Campaign Municipal Equality Index score from a 72 to a 100; spearheaded the city’s inaugural International Human Rights Day celebration and awards ceremony; coordinated efforts with the Mayor’s office, the Department of Public Works, neighborhood enterprises, and Milwaukee Pride to pave the way for Milwaukee’s Rainbow Crosswalks at Cathedral Square; and joined colleagues to craft the new ERC governing ordinance to extend safeguards that protect gender identity, gender expression, HIV status, source of income, veterans, and more.
 As the Center’s interim executive director, he and his staff led a community coalition ensuring the passage of Milwaukee’s ordinance banning conversion therapy.